Bell peppers are the go-to ingredient that adds a pop of sweetness and crisp texture to so many dishes (a mild cultivar of Capsicum annuum).

 4 - Banana Peppers

-Turning to banana peppers is an exploration through sweetness laced with a mild tang.
-They might not offer the robust presence of bell peppers, but in certain dishes, they shine bright.
+Turning to banana peppers is an exploration through sweetness laced with a mild tang (usually 0-500 Scoville Heat Units).

 Pickle your way into anti-pasto platters, drizzle outings, or give a piquant addition to your favorite sandwich - the choice is yours!
 The hint of heat they bring to the table can transform your tastebuds, adding a new layer of complexity and intrigue.

-Banana peppers can almost match bell peppers cup for cup, but don’t be discouraged from adding a few extra if your dish demands.
-They’re best enjoyed with cheeses or in vinaigrettes, where their mellow sweetness adds an engaging layer without overpowering the palate.
+They're best enjoyed with cheeses or in vinaigrettes, where their mellow sweetness adds an engaging layer without overpowering the palate; for wrapping or steaming ideas, see banana leaf substitutes for steaming and wrapping.

 5 - Jalapeño Peppers

-If you’re in the mood for some spice, consider jalapeños as a fiery alternative to bell peppers.
-Originating from Mexico and known for their distinct heat, jalapeños pack a punch that can elevate dishes like nacho cheese dips and frittatas.
+If you're in the mood for some spice, consider jalapeños as a fiery alternative to bell peppers.
+Originating from Mexico and known for their distinct heat, jalapeños pack a punch that can improve dishes like nacho cheese dips and frittatas (about 2,500-8,000 Scoville Heat Units).